A safe place to

 expressing themselves in writing but, thanks to social media, most everybody now

 has the chance to share their ideas and observations.
-This is somewhere where
+This is a safe place where

 you can express your thoughts and perhaps start a conversation about something